 Our business purpose is the development of drugs for the treatment of cancer.
-We are currently focused on the clinical development of our two lead isoflavonebased drug candidates, ME-143 and ME-344, which we acquired in the Isoflavone Transaction in May 2011, and prior to the consummation of such transaction had licensed from a subsidiary of Novogen.
+We are currently focused on the clinical development of our two lead drug candidates, ME-143 and ME-344, which we acquired in the Isoflavone Transaction in May 2011, and prior to the consummation of such transaction had licensed from a subsidiary of Novogen.

-We believe that our existing cash balances, which were \$4.8 million as of September 30, 2011, together with the expected proceeds of \$2 million from future purchases of our common stock that Novogen has committed to make on or before June 30, 2012, will be sufficient to fund our operations until late calendar year 2012.
+We believe that our existing cash balances, which were \$5.0 million as of December 31, 2011, will be sufficient to fund our operations until mid-calendar year 2012.
 Changes in our research and development plans or other changes affecting our operating expenses may affect actual future use of existing cash resources.
 In any event, however, we will need additional financing to fund our operations in the future, including the continued development of our two lead drug candidates.
 To date, our operations have been funded primarily through the sale of equity securities.
 We have not generated any revenues from operations since inception other than interest and dividends from cash and investments.
 We have incurred losses since inception and expect to incur operating losses and generate negative cash flows from operations for the foreseeable future.
-As of September 30, 2011, we had accumulated losses of \$79.2 million since our inception in December 2000.
+As of December 31, 2011, we had accumulated losses of \$80.7 million since our inception in December 2000.

-Expenses to date have consisted primarily of costs associated with conducting the clinical trials of Phenoxodiol, and costs incurred under various product license and services agreements with Novogen.
-The services agreements were terminated in December 2010.
+Expenses to date have consisted primarily of costs associated with conducting the clinical trials of Phenoxodiol, costs incurred under various product license and services agreements with Novogen, and costs associated with the development of ME-143 and ME-344.
+The services agreement was terminated in December 2010.
 In connection with the consummation of the Isoflavone Transaction, the license agreements, and other key agreements with Novogen, were terminated.

-As of the date of this Quarterly Report, Novogen owns approximately 55.6% of the outstanding shares of our common stock.
+As of the date of this Quarterly Report, Novogen owns approximately 58.1% of the outstanding shares of our common stock.